sai-krishna-kotha/kipps_ai/Readme.md

 # KIPPS AI – Conversation Quality Analyzer

 A Django-based web app that analyzes AI–User conversations for clarity, relevance, empathy, accuracy, and completeness.
-It uses rule-based or LLM (Gemini) logic to score conversations and runs daily automated analysis via a cron job.
+It uses rule-based logic to score conversations and runs daily automated analysis via a cron job.

 ---